ldab/KXTJ3-1057/README.md

 ### Non-Activity Duration

-Interrupt non-activity duration to *reset* the interrupt pin is a function of events and Sample Rate.
+This is the amount of time that the change in acceleration must be below the Motion Threshold before another Motion Detection interrupt can be triggered, and is a function of Duration and Sample Rate.

 As with Interrupt Duration, please note that only Sample Rates up to 100 Hz are supported.

-If the IMU is set to a Sample Rate greater than 100 Hz, Non-Activity Duration will use 100 Hz for its calculation.
+If the IMU is set to a Sample Rate greater than 100 Hz and the Motion Detection Sample Rate is locked to IMU Sample Rate, Non-Activity Duration will use 100 Hz for its calculation.

 > This value can be anything from 1 to 255